 Can I get TV and Internet service in my caravan?

 While you're traveling around the countryside in your tourer or staying for a few weeks in your static caravan you might want to keep up to date with the news and your favourite television programs or series—or you may need to go online to check emails or pay bills.
-So what are some of the options that available to you in terms of entertainment in an RV?
+So what are some of the options available to you in terms of entertainment in an RV?

 Standard TV and radio reception